-Abstract: Development of new text and graphical input devices is considered to be important part of human-computer interaction by many researchers worldwide.
-The paper presents our experience with the text recognition methods that we have developed for a new designed electronic pen that produces signals corresponding to the movement of the pen on paper.
+Abstract: Development of new text and graphical input devices is considered to be important part of humancomputer interaction by many researchers worldwide.
+Our paper presents our experience with the text recognition methods that we have developed for a new designed electronic pen that produces three signals corresponding to the movement of the pen on paper.
 Signals are described by a set of primitives and hidden Markov models are used for word recognition.
-Results of tests are discussed as well as other possible application areas of our electronic pen.
+Results of tests are discussed and other application areas of the pen are proposed.

-Keywords: HCI, handwritten text recognition, HMM, biometrics
+Keywords: HCI, handwritten text recognition, OCR, HMM, biometrics